caozhangjie/Graph-Theory/README.md

 draw button: select or draw the algorithm as described in the "Result" section of the document

 clear button: clear the previous algorithm's effect

+Warning: Open your Cross-Origin Permission if you want to run the html!